 For example, if your phone rings or a customer comes out to see you, there is no need to remove the blower from your back!
-With the recoil at the side, you can just simply pull the starter cord without removing from your back, this really is a great feature!
+With the recoil at the side, you can just simply pull the starter cord without removing it from your back, this really is a great feature!

-Just remember that when you are carrying out cold start, make sure you don’t touch the throttle lever otherwise this will release the choke and make for difficult starting.
+Just remember that when you are carrying out a cold start, make sure you don’t touch the throttle lever otherwise this will release the choke and make for difficult starting.
 It’s a very natural thing to do when you are putting the backpack blower on your back, for some reason we want to touch the throttle trigger!

 How Much Better Is The BR 800 Backpack Blower?

 I find my BR 600 blower a really great tool for blowing leaves and clearing up in the garden.
-So I don’t want to run this machine down as its a machine that I really recommend.
+So I don’t want to run this machine down as it’s a machine that I really recommend.
 However, when you know there’s something more powerful on the market for a similar cost and similar type of machine, it seemed a good idea to upgrade.
 I will definitely be going for the larger BR 800 machine, even though I haven’t personally tried it as yet.

-I have seen reviews and videos for the BR800 and they are all praising up this backpack blower.
+There are many reviews and videos for the BR800 and they are all praising up this backpack blower.
 I have used the BR 700 model and although it’s the same engine size as the BR 600, even this offers more blowing power.

 Why Choose Stihl?